Experience the fun, sun, and adventure of the Sunshine State in our Florida family travel blog

-There Is So Much More To Family Fun In Florida Than Disney.
+There Is More To Family Travel In Florida Than Meets The Eye.
 Discover The Best Of Travel With Kids To Florida

 There are few places in the United States that are more synonymous with family travel than Florida.
 Whether you’re looking to head to Orlando and experience theme parks like Disney or Universal Studios and the water parks like Volcano Bay, or taking in the majestic national and state parks to experience manatees and alligators up close, you’ll find a depth in Florida that surpasses most states in America.